Go to the Students section

 Go to the Support us section

 Specific fee information for each course can be found on the course pages of our website.
-You can search for your chosen course here.
+Search for your chosen course.

 If you are take a work placement for one semester of a full year's study, the full-year fees are £9,250.